 The Directors have reviewed the budgets, projected cash flows and other relevant information for a period of 15 months from the balance sheet date.
 On the basis of this review the Directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
-For this reason they continue to adopt the going concern basis in preparing the financial statements.
+For this reason they believe it is appropriate to continue to adopt the going concern basis in preparing the financial statements.